writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 * The *main stage* is where talks happen.
 * The *stage hallway* is where registration, sponsor booths, and swag tables are set up.
 This is where the Job Fair will happen.
-* *The unconference room* is downstairs from the main ballroom.
-This is where the Unconference will happen.
+* The *unconference room* is downstairs from the main stage.
+This is where unconference sessions will be happening.

 Sponsorship events
 ------------------